 IWP is working with a flexible team of the best professionals in their field.

 Cees van Kempen (1963) is the founder of IWP.
 He graduated as Master of Science at the University of Delft and worked in Nigeria, Ethiopia and Indonesia.
 Here he has gone on to develop his passion for filming.
 He handed over his consultancy company to start Ispida Wildlife Productions in 2014.
-With IWP he produced the award winning series ‘Returning’ for Dutch television and the international market.
-He is currently producing several films for cinema and television, preferably spending his days behind the camera in the field.
+With IWP he produced the award winning series 'Returning' and the films 'River King' and 'New Land'.
+He coproduced 'The Otter' and is currently producing 'Waves Beneath the Water' and the feature film 'Wolf'.

 Alan Miller has been directing, writing and editing wildlife documentaries for more than thirty-five years.
 BBC trained, Alan started editing wildlife programmes at Partridge Films and worked on many of their Wildscreen Panda award winners.
 He has worked for many companies, including Granada, BBC, NHK Japan and Nature Conservation Films for whom he edited several wildlife feature films.
 He has written and directed many documentaries and is a recent Wildscreen Panda award-winner.
 Alan is editor - and more than that - for all IWP productions.